ActiveLogin/ActiveLogin.Authentication/docs/getting-started-grandid.md

 ### Using schemas for choose device

-This option will display a UI at GranID where the user can choose between same or other device.
+This option will display a UI at GrandID where the user can choose between same or other device.

 ```c#
 services